opitz/docker_multihost/README.md

 This file contains all user defined settings for the multihost.
 It contains the settings that were edited or confirmed when running the build_all.sh script and is needed by the commands 'run_multihost' and 'deploy_vhost' to work properly.

-remove_vhost <i>servername</i>
+disable_vhost <i>servername</i>
 ------------------------------
 <i>located at: /usr/bin</i> | <i>needs to run as superuser</i>

-This command will remove all settings of a given VHOST - but not the web data itself!
+This command will disable a given VHOST and will remove all related settings - but not the web data itself!

 uninstall_all.sh [nodocker]
 ---------------------------
 <i>needs to run as superuser</i>

-This will remove the complete multihost docker installation from the machine - but NOT the web data nor any configuration files.
+This will remove the complete multihost docker installation from the machine - but NOT any web data nor any configuration files.

 Use the 'nodocker' option to keep existing Docker images.